-AS406 Arts and Sciences Internship (3, 6, 9, or 12)
+AS406 Arts and Sciences Internship (3 - 12)

-This course entails 95 hours of work for each three credits for which the student enrolls.
+This course consists 95 hours for each three credits for which the student enrolls.
 The student is required to spend 13 weeks of on-site participation in a broad range of daily operations at an internship site.
 In addition, there are group meetings with all students participating in internships and site-analysis assignments given under the direction of Arts and Sciences faculty.
 Students may enroll for a maximum of 12 credits of internships.
 Prerequisite: at least junior-level standing.

-LL035 English as a Second Language (3)
+LL035 English as a Second Language (0 credits, 3 hours per week)

 For students whose native language is not English and who need practice in written and oral communication.
 This course may be required for international students for one or more semesters.
-Credits not applicable toward meeting Arts \mathcal{B} Sciences requirements or toward the 124 credits required for graduation.

-LL037 College Reading and Writing (3)
+LL037 College Reading and Writing (0 credits, 3 hours per week)

 Required for students placed into this course as a result of the basic skills English testing program.
 This intensive course reviews effective reading, writing, and study processes and leads students to the level of mastery required to begin LL131 English Composition the following semester.
-Credits not applicable toward meeting Arts & Sciences requirements or toward the 124 credits required for graduation.